-Next we use his closed economy to show the importance of risk-sharing to the success of pay-go.
-We do so in three ways.
-First, we decompose a generation's ex-ante expected utility (henceforth EAU) gains into three components - a risk-neutral effect, a life-cycle-risk effect, and a cohort-risk effect.
-The risk-neutral effect (RNE) isolates the EAU impact of policy-induced changes in average, realized, cohort-specific consumption levels.
+(henceforth EAU) into risk-neutral, life-cycle-risk, and cohort-risk effects.
+The risk-neutral effect (RNE) isolates the impact of policy-induced changes in average consumption levels on EAU.
 The life-cycle-risk effect (LRE) captures the EAU impact of old-age consumption risk given an agent's state of birth.
-And the cohort-risk effect (CRE) captures the EAU impact of the risk faced by cohorts of being born in a bad state.
+And the cohort-risk effect (CRE) captures the EAU impact of the risk of being born in a bad state.
 Our decomposition relates the percent change in EAU to the sum of RNE, LRE, and CRE.
-As we show, increases in EAU of those alive in the long run (henceforth, long-run EAU) are fully explained by LRE and CRE, which capture improved risk-sharing both post-and pre-birth.4
+As we show, increases in EAU of those alive in the long run (henceforth, long-run EAU) are fully explained by LRE and CRE, which capture improved risk-sharing both post- and pre-birth.2